AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 ## Decoupled style

-For the last, [decoupled style](https://github.com/AnthonySteele/CoupledTestDemo/tree/main/WeatherServiceTestsHost), it took a while for me to get used to it when used as the main engine of unit testing.
+For the last, [decoupled style](https://github.com/AnthonySteele/CoupledTestDemo/tree/main/WeatherServiceTestsHost), this was the last style that I saw.
+It took a while for me to get used to it when used as the main engine of unit testing.

 I started by thinking "this is a lot of indirection to accomplish the same outcome".
 And then a few months later I noticed that I had got into the habit of starting a feature task by first making a failing test.
-Without touching a single line app code I was able to add a test that "when _new thing_ happens, then _outcome_ should result.
-It felt like starting a building work by putting up a scaffold that would support the structure safely.
+Without touching a single line app code I was able to add a test that "when _new thing_ happens, then _outcome_ should result."
+It felt like starting a building work by putting up a scaffold that would support the construction, safely.
 The tricky part was done already when I had a failing test.

 This was a breakthrough.
 "Test first" is good, or so [I had always heard](https://www.youtube.com/watch?v=fPlBLlE8vOI).
 Yet it wasn't prevalent in most places where I have worked.
-I didn't do it much.
+They didn't do it much.
+And I didn't do it much.
 Why?
 Was this purely because I lacked the self-discipline or the innate skill?
-But instead it seems that a major factor was that _the test style before now did not encourage test-first coding_.
+But instead it seems that a major factor was that _the test style before now did not support test-first coding_.

 Consider this: if "refactoring" is changing code under test, then how well can you refactor if any change breaks tests?

 With this approach, we have freedom to refactor the code under test fairly freely.
 Split 1 controller into 2?
 No problem!
 Do away with controllers entirely and use [minimal web API routes](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api) instead?
 No problem, it's under test!

-### But is it _unit_ tests?
+### But is it _Unit_ tests?

-My view is that these outside-in tests are unit tests.
+My view is yes.
+These outside-in tests are unit tests.
 Simple as that.
 However, this is mostly a semantic distinction, you can get the same value from them if you think otherwise.
+But you should understand what they do and don't have.

 But, the idea that they must be "integration" because they test multiple classes is IMHO a complete misunderstanding of what is being "integrated".
+It's referring to external dependencies in this case.

 What is a "unit" in "unit tests" anyway?
 Views on what's a "unit" that I have heard  that I have sympathy for are:

 * It's called "unit", a neutral term, because it's your choice of what this unit is.
 If it was always "method" it would be called a "method test".
 It's not called that, therefore it's not always that.
 * It tests a unit of app functionality, [a single logical concept in the system](https://www.artofunittesting.com/definition-of-a-unit-test).
-* [Test behaviors, not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s) - this blog post would be _incomplete_ without referencing "TDD, Where Did It All Go Wrong" by Ian Cooper.
+* A unit test [Tests behaviors, not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s) - this blog post would be _incomplete_ without referencing "TDD, Where Did It All Go Wrong" by Ian Cooper.
+Who in turn quotes [Kent Beck](https://www.goodreads.com/book/show/387190.Test_Driven_Development).

-Ultimately the only view that's wrong and harmful is that "a unit test always tests a method on a class, in isolation".
-Also false is that "integration test integrate different classes in the app".

 Consider the definition of unit tests, where "A test is not a unit test if: It talks to the database; It communicates across the network; It touches the file system" (from ["A Set of Unit Testing Rules", Michael Feathers, 2005](https://www.artima.com/weblogs/viewpost.jsp?thread=126923) )   - these decoupled tests _meet all of those criteria_.